JohnNDaras/DATABASE-SYSTEM-IMPLEMENTATION/Part_1/README.md

 To evaluate our implemented hashing functions, we introduce the HashStatistics function.
 This function reads a hash file and prints detailed statistics, including the number of blocks, minimum/average/maximum records per bucket, average blocks per bucket, and overflow block information.

+    HashStatistics(char* filename): Reads the file with the given filename, prints statistics, and returns 0 on success, -1 on failure.

+** Main Function for Functionality Testing**

 We include a comprehensive main function for functionality testing.
 This function:
 * Creates a heap file or a static hashing file.
 * Inserts indicative records (from provided files).